Clinical Notes : Infection and Sepsis

 It is important to counsel patients to seek medical attention if they become systemically unwell or infection is rapidly worsening at any time.

-have spreading infection that is not responding to oral antibiotics or
+have spreading infection not responding to oral antibiotics

 In any patient presenting with skin infection, it is vital to exclude necrotising fasciitis, a rare but destructive and rapidly progressive infection that involves deep tissues, fascia, and muscles.